-My research thesis uses an interdisciplinary approach to investigate group responses of fish 🐟🐟🐟 to environmental change, e.g. noise 🔊.
+I recently completed my PhD research at the University of Southampton’s International Centre for Ecohydraulics Research where I used an interdisciplinary approach to investigate group responses of fish 🐟🐟🐟 to environmental change, e.g. noise 🔊.
 Results are applicable to conservation efforts to reduce the impacts of anthropogenic noise on the collective behaviour of fishes, and the development of acoustic deterrent systems.
 These technologies could assist in controlling range expansion of invasive species 💪, or reduce screening impingement and fish mortalities 🤕☠️ at dangerous sites (e.g. hydropower dams).
-My PhD is sponsored by the Natural Environment Research Council and Fishtek Consulting Ltd.
+My PhD was sponsored by the Natural Environment Research Council and Fishtek Consulting Ltd.

 Further to my main research interests, I am also involved in a number of interdisciplinary projects, including: